ungikim/ungikim/README.md

 _Seoul, Korea - Developing [LINE GAME PLATFORM](https://developers.game.line.me/)._

+* Developed and maintained LINE GAME PLATFORM, as part of a team.
+* Desigined and built in-house library for internal use.
+* Used Kubernetes to orchestrate the deployment, scaling and management of Containers.

 ## **Software Engineer** at [LINE Corporation](https://linecorp.com/ja/), Feb 2020 - Mar 2022

 _Tokyo, Japan - Developing [LINE GAME PLATFORM](https://developers.game.line.me/)._